JohnReyGimenez/BLE-Hardware/README.md

 This repository contains the firmware and hardware details for the **ESP32 and nRF52840 prototypes** of a Bluetooth Low Energy (BLE) attendance system.

 This project is designed to automate attendance by assigning students a wearable **BLE Tag** (beacon) and using a network of **Classroom Scanners** to detect their presence.
-The scanners log entry/exit events, timestamp them, and forward them to a central backend server.
+The scanners log entry/exit events, timestamp them, and forward them to the server.

 ---